Mamidipudi Venkatarangayya

-Mamidipudi Venkatarangayya (8 January 1889 – 13 January 1982) was a financial and political scientist and historical writer from Andhra Pradesh, India.
-He was recipient of the Padma Bhushan in 1968 by the Indian Government.
+Mamidipudi Venkatarangayya (8 January 1889 – 13 January 1982) was a writer, scholar, and political scientist from Andhra Pradesh, India.
+He was a recipient of the Padma Bhushan in 1968 by the Indian Government.

 Early life

-He was born in Purini village of Kovur taluq in Nellore district, British India, in 1889 to Venkatesayya and Narasamma.
+Mamidipudi Venkatarangayya was born in 1889 in a Puduru Dravida Brahmin family in Purini village of Kovur taluq in Nellore district.
+His parents were Venkatesayya and Narasamma.
 He joined the Pachaiyappa's College and completed B.A. in 1907 from Madras University.
 While working as a Tutor in the Pachiappa's college, he took his M.A. degree in History, Economics and Politics in 1910 from the same university.
 He actively participated in the Indian Independence Movement during the study period.

 Teaching

 He was appointed as Diwan of Vizianagaram Samsthanam in 1927.
 He joined as principal of Venkatagiri Raja College in Nellore from 1928 to 1931.
 Later he joined Andhra University as reader in 1931 and became professor in 1938 and retired as principal of University college in 1944.

 He was invited by Bombay University to head the Political and Social Sciences department between 1949 and 1952.

 He died at his residence at Secunderabad in 1982 at the age of 93 years.